sfepy/sfepy/doc/faq.rst

    ``n_cell * n_qp``, where ``n_qp`` is the number of quadrature
    points per cell, and ``n_cell = len(term.region.cells)``, so that
    ``coors.reshape((n_cell, n_qp, -1))`` can be used.

+#.
+Ordering of symmetric tensor components - no Voigt notation!

+   Due to historical reasons, SfePy does not use the `Voigt notation
+   <https://en.wikipedia.org/wiki/Voigt_notation>`_ for storing 3D symmetric
+   tensors.
+Instead, the ordering found in Crisfield [1]_ is used, where e.g. the stress tensor components stored in a vector are ordered as :math:`[11, 22, 33, 12, 13, 23]`.
+That is, the :math:`12` and :math:`23` components are swapped w.r.t. the Voigt notation.
+The same holds for the strain vector or the :math:`6\times6` stiffness matrix.

+   ..
+[1] M. A. Crisfield, Non-Linear Finite Element Analysis of Solids and
+          Structures (John Wiley & Sons, Chichester, 1996).